Seven Swordsmen: Plot

-In the mid-17th century, the Manchus conquer the territories of the fallen Ming Empire and establish the Qing Empire.
-Out of fear that the wulin (martial artists' community) will pose a threat to them, the Qing government forbids the common people from practising martial arts and possessing weapons.
-Prince Dokado, a Manchu noble, leads an army to eliminate those who defy the order.
-Dokado and his men kill many martial artists before assaulting Martial Village, which houses rebels from the Red Spears Society, an anti-Qing resistance movement.
-Two young villagers, Han Zhibang and Wu Yuanying, break out of the siege and follow Fu Qingzhu, a former executioner seeking to redeem himself, to Mount Heaven to seek help from Master Huiming, a reclusive martial artist and sword forger.
+In mid-17th century China, the Manchus conquer the territories of the fallen Ming Empire and establish the Qing Empire.
+Out of fear that the wulin (martial artists' community) would pose a threat to them, the Qing government forbids the common people from practising martial arts and possessing weapons.
+Dokado, a Manchu prince, leads an army to eliminate those who defy the order.
+Dokado and his men kill many martial artists before assaulting a village which houses an anti-Qing rebel group.
+Two young villagers, Han Zhibang and Wu Yuanying, break out of the siege and follow Fu Qingzhu, a former executioner seeking to redeem himself, to Mount Heaven to seek help from Master Huiming, a reclusive martial artist and swordsmith.

-Huiming allows his four apprentices – Chu Zhaonan, Yang Yuncong, Xin Longzi and Mulang – to join Fu Qingzhu, Han Zhibang and Wu Yuanying on their quest to save the wulin from the Qing government's persecution.
+Huiming allows his four apprentices – Chu Zhaonan, Yang Yuncong, Xin Longzi and Mulang – to join Fu Qingzhu, Han Zhibang and Wu Yuanying in their quest to save the wulin from the Qing government's persecution.
 Each of the seven men receives a special sword from Huiming.
 They call themselves "Seven Swords".

-The Seven Swords return in the nick of time and save the villagers from Qing forces attacking them.
-To avoid Dokado and his troops, the Seven Swords and the villagers flee into the mountains and hide inside a cave system.
+The Seven Swords return in the nick of time and save the villagers while they are under attack.
+To avoid the enemy, the Seven Swords and villagers flee into the mountains and hide inside a cave system.
 However, they soon discover that Dokado has planted a spy among them.
 The spy poisons their water supply, attempts to destroy their escape route, and frames Yang Yuncong for the deed.

-After escaping from the caves, the Seven Swords agree to split up for one year to avoid trouble.
-Han Zhibang and Mulang remain with the villagers, while Fu Qingzhu, Xin Longzi and Wu Yuanying go to the imperial capital to assassinate the Qing emperor.
+After escaping from the caves, the Seven Swords decide to split up for one year and go on their respective missions.
+Han Zhibang and Mulang remain with the villagers to protect them; Fu Qingzhu, Xin Longzi and Wu Yuanying go to the imperial capital to assassinate the Qing emperor.

-In the meantime, Chu Zhaonan falls into a trap and gets captured by Fenghuo Liancheng, a ruthless Manchu general.
-He falls in love with Fenghuo Liancheng's slave, Lüzhu, but their romance ends in tragedy when she sacrifices herself to help him escape.
-Chu Zhaonan slays Fenghuo Liancheng and ventures far into western China, where he encounters Yang Yuncong.
-The two swordsmen join the Desert Eagles, an anti-Qing tribal group led by the legendary heroine Feihongjin.
+In the meantime, Chu Zhaonan falls into a trap and gets captured by Fire-Wind, a ruthless Manchu general.
+He falls in love with Fire-Wind's slave, Green Pearl, but their romance ends in tragedy when she sacrifices herself to help him escape.
+Chu Zhaonan slays Fire-Wind and ventures into western China, where he encounters Yang Yuncong.
+The two swordsmen join the Desert Eagles, an anti-Qing tribal group led by the legendary heroine Flying Red Sash.